minprog/project/flask/finance/finance.md

 Within `finance/`, run `sqlite3 finance.db` to open `finance.db` with `sqlite3`.
 If you run `.schema` in the SQLite prompt, notice how `finance.db` comes with a table called `users`.
 Take a look at its structure (i.e., schema).
 Notice how, by default, new users will receive $10,000 in cash.
 But if you run `SELECT * FROM users;`, there aren’t (yet!) any users (i.e., rows) therein to browse.

 ### Understanding

+> While working on this problem, do also check out Flask's official documentation.
+Specifically the Quickstart section over at <https://flask.palletsprojects.com/en/2.2.x/quickstart> might come in handy.

 #### `app.py`